 Soliom Bird S60: Good battery life

-A security camera’s battery life depends a lot on the usage.
-I tested the Soliom Bird S60 in my backyard — which generally doesn’t have a lot of actions at night –, and at publication, it has lasted for days without running out of battery.
-So the camera’s solar power works out well.
+A security camera's battery life depends a lot on its usage.
+I tested the Soliom Bird S60 in my backyard -- which generally doesn't have a lot of actions at night --, and at publication, it has lasted for days without running out of battery.
+So the camera's solar power works out well.
 If only its mobile app worked equally well, this would make an excellent security cam.